Guifre Calderer B.Sc, Behaviour Intervention Consultant (Team Leader)

 Betty Teigen, IDP Consultant (Team Leader)

-Betty Teigen is a Registered Nurse and has been an Infant Development Consultant since 1980.
+Betty Teigen has a nursing background and has been an Infant Development Consultant since 1980.
 Betty has accessed professional development in Prematurity, Down Syndrome, Facilitating Speech and Language Development, Family Support, Typical and Atypical Growth and Development, Attachment as well as many other areas.
 Betty has been a certified Infant Massage Instructor since 2007.

 Anke Purnell, IDP Consultant